Come What May: 4 Ways to Wise Up on Wildfire Awareness

 4. Know That Recovery Requires Staying the Course

 When the smoke clears, recovery efforts will be ongoing.
+This can be an equally risky time for communities.
 Damage to homes and businesses, local road closures and utility interruptions are common challenges.

 Keeping residents and employees updated can alleviate stress and prevent them from returning home before it’s safe.
 Once that time comes, they’ll need resources and guidance to recover belongings, make repairs, get children back to school and return to work.